Denis Villeneuve

-Early life
+Early life and education

 Villeneuve was born on October 3, 1967, in the village of Gentilly in Bécancour, Quebec, to Nicole Demers, a homemaker, and Jean Villeneuve, a notary.
 He is the eldest of four siblings.
 His younger brother, Martin, also became a filmmaker.

 Villeneuve attended the Séminaire Saint-Joseph de Trois-Rivières and later studied science at the Cégep de Trois-Rivières.
 He studied cinema at the Université du Québec à Montréal.
+After becoming established as a filmmaker, Villeneuve received an honorary Doctorate in Fine Arts from Concordia University in Montreal on June 6, 2024.